 This form is to be used by Honourable Members to submit petitions

 Petition

 Member's certificate of endorsement

 In my opinion, the attached petition is respectful, does not promote disharmony, and is deserving of presentation

-Signature: Vinario & Saulos
+Signature: Verraie & Laure

 Name of member submitting the petition: How.
-VILIAME GAVOKA Livish to present this petition to Parliament on the following date: 09/07/15
+VILIAME GAVOKA Lwish to present this petition to Parliament on the following date: 69/67/15

 I wish to present this petition to Parliament on the following date:

 Date Submitted: 06/07/15

 Attach this form to the petition

-Attach this joint to the petition

 For staff use only

 Date and time received:

-Name of person receiving the form:

 Petition must be attached to this form.

 Version 1.1 November 201